exercism/configlet/README.md

 Every Concept Exercise and Practice Exercise must have a `.meta/config.json` file with a `files` object that specifies the (relative) locations of the files that the exercise uses.
 Such filepaths usually follow a simple pattern, and so configlet can populate the exercise-level values from patterns in the `files` key of the track-level `config.json` file.

-To check that every Concept Exercise and Practice Exercise on the track has a fully populated `files` key (or at least one that we can populate from the track-level `files` key):
+To check that every Concept Exercise and Practice Exercise on the track has a fully populated `files` key (or at least one that configlet can populate from the track-level `files` key):

 ```shell
 configlet sync --filepaths